-When Rebecca first arrived at Livingstone Road, her confidence was extremely low and she was underweight and unkempt, which was due to her being homeless.
-While living on the streets, she became very vulnerable and had been taken advantage of by people she thought were her friends that she had made when she was homeless.
-She suffered various forms of abuse by so called friends she made on the street.
+When Rebecca first arrived to live with us, her confidence was extremely low.
+She was underweight and unkempt, which was due to her being homeless.
+While living on the streets, she became very vulnerable and had been taken advantage of by people she thought were her friends.
+She suffered various forms of abuse by so-called friends she made on the street.

-Team members observed her personal hygiene was not very good.
+Team members at our supported living accommodation in Kent observed her personal hygiene was not very good.
 Rebecca was not eating well as she thought she had to eat everything at once as “otherwise other people will take her food”.
 Her mood was quite unstable and she was not motivated to do anything all day.
 Our team worked hard to build a good rapport with Rebecca by gaining her trust and finding out what she likes and what’s important to her.

-The more comfortable Rebecca got, the more our team began to see a change.
-Our team created a food plan and encouraged her to stick to it, and she was also supported to prepare home cooked meals instead of ready meals.
+The more comfortable Rebecca became, the more our team began to see a change.
+They created a food plan with her and encouraged her to stick to it.
+She was supported to prepare home cooked meals instead of ready meals.
 Team members also liaised with the mental health team to ensure that Rebecca was placed on the right medication.
 Following a change in medication, our team noticed a massive change in her behaviour and general outlook on life.
 She really “came out of herself”.

-Rebecca agreed to have a monthly pampering day where she would get her nails and hair done and soon got her confidence back.
+Rebecca agreed to have a monthly pampering day where she would get her nails and hair done and soon regained her confidence.
 Nowadays at the home, she picks up the phone when it rings, loves to open the door to visitors, helps out around the house, makes teas for everyone, enjoys playing board games, cooks her own meals and likes to share with others as “it makes her happy”!

 Rebecca told us that she loves living at her new home, “being part of a big family” and feels very comfortable with everyone.
 She has progressed to the point where she cleans her room every day with very little to no prompt, and has even thrown away two rubbish bags full of the things that she had found on the street when being homeless.